MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Lab-4A-Ingestion-Unification.md

+---
+lab:
+    title: 'Lab 2A: Ingestion, unification, relationships and measures'
+    module: 'Module 2: Ingest data into Audience insights'
+---

+# Lab 2A: Ingestion, unification, relationships and measures
+# Module 2: Ingest data into Audience insights

-# About the Hands-on Lab
+## About the Hands-on Lab

 Unlike traditional approaches for realising a 360degree view of the customer with a large amount of coding involved, Dynamics 365 Customer Insights (CI) is a finished SaaS solution which allows you to adopt an agile project management approach and deliver value in a matter of weeks.